Game Brush Number: Complete graphs

 Consider $\mathcal{BG}(w,h,t)$.
 As before, we compare two instances of the game.
 In the {\em real game}, Max uses any fixed strategy, while in the {\em ideal game}, he uses the balanced strategy.
 In both games, Min uses the greedy strategy.
 We claim that the ideal game finishes no sooner than the real game, which would establish optimality of Max's balanced strategy.

-If Max is forced to fill the critical triangle within his initial $t$ turns, then it is straightforward to see that the balanced strategy maximizes the length of the game, so we may suppose the game continues past Max's initial turns.
-Suppose vertex $v_1$ fires in round $r$ of the ideal game, and consider the state of both games after $r$ rounds.
-At this point, $v_1$ must have fired in the real game as well, since the balanced strategy minimizes the number of brushes placed on $v_1$ by Max.
-Let $t' = t+2r-h$; in both games, exactly $t'$ brushes have been played on vertices $v_2, v_3, \ldots, v_w$.
-Note that in the ideal game, all $t'$ of these brushes were played by Max, in accordance with the balanced strategy.
-Consequently, if the real game has not finished after round $r$, then the ideal game also cannot have finished and, moreover, $v_2$ cannot have fired.
-If in fact both games have finished after $r$ rounds then the claim holds, so suppose otherwise.
+If Max is forced to fill the critical triangle within his initial $t$ turns, then the balanced strategy clearly maximizes the length of the game, so we may suppose the game continues past Max's initial turns.
+Suppose column 1 fires in round $r$ of the ideal game, and consider the state of both games after $r$ rounds.
+At this point, column 1 must have fired in the real game as well, since the balanced strategy minimizes the number of cells filled in column 1 by Max---in fact, when Min uses the greedy strategy, Max fills no cells in that column after his initial $t$ turns.
+Let $t' = t+2r-h$; in both games, exactly $t'$ cells have been filled in columns $2, 3, \ldots, w$.
+All $t'$ of these cells must have been filled by Max in accordance with the balanced strategy, since Min's greedy strategy ensures that she played her first $r$ moves in column 1.
+If the real game has finished after round $r$, then the claim holds.
+If instead the real game has not yet finished, then the ideal game also cannot have finished and, moreover, column 2 cannot have fired in that game.

-Suppose first that vertex $v_2$ has not yet fired in the real game.
-We may view the remainder of the real game as an instance of the brushing game on a playfield of width $w-1$ and height $h-2$, in which some turns have already been played by both players.
-Since $t'$ brushes have been played so far in this game, the number of turns remaining is at most $\bg^*(w-1,h-2,t')-t'$; that is, we obtain an upper bound on the length of the game by pretending that Max chose the locations of all of these brushes.
-We may likewise view the remainder of the ideal game as an instance of the brushing game on a playfield of width $w-1$ and height $h-2$.
-However, this time, all brushes already present actually were played by Max; moreover, they were played in accordance with the balanced strategy which, by the induction hypothesis, is optimal for $\mathcal{BG}(w-1,h-2,t')$.
-Thus the number of turns remaining in the ideal game is exactly $\bg^*(w-1,h-2,t')-t'$, so the ideal game lasts at least as long as the real game, as claimed.
+Suppose first that column 2 has not yet fired in the real game.
+Since $t'$ cells have been filled in columns 2 and higher, we may view the remainder of the real game as an instance of $\mathcal{BG}(w-1,h-2,t')$ in which Min uses the greedy strategy.
+In the real game, some of the cells in columns 2 and higher were filled by Min; in this new instance, we pretend that these cells were all filled by Max during his initial $t'$ turns.
+The length of this game, and hence the number of turns remaining in the real game, is at most $\bg^*(w-1,h-2,t')-t'$.
+We may likewise view the remainder of the ideal game as an instance of $\mathcal{BG}(w-1,h-2,t')$ in which Min again uses the greedy strategy.
+However, this time, all cells already filled actually were filled by Max and, moreover, they were filled in accordance with the balanced strategy.
+By the induction hypothesis, the number of turns remaining in the ideal game is exactly $\bg^*(w-1,h-2,t')-t'$, so the ideal game lasts at least as long as the real game, as claimed.